OpenMind/brainpack/docs/Materials.md

 <!-- TOC --><a name="cables-and-power"></a>
 ## 3. Cables and Power

+The Nvidia Thor is typically powered with:

+* 14.8V external LiPo (Unitree G1)
+* 28V to 33.6V main robot power bus (Unitree Go2)
+* 24V main robot power bus (LimX Tron 1)

+The different robots have different power plugs:

+* Unitree G1 - 24V/5A plug - can be used for the audio amplifier directly (which accepts anything below 26V)
+* Tron 1 - 24V via XT60 plug - can be used for the audio amplifier directly (which accepts anything below 26V) **AND** the Nvidia Thor
+* Unitree Go2 - 28V to 33.6V via XT30 - can be used for the Nvidia Thor and, via a step-down (buck) regulator, the audio amplifier.

+**NOTE: In general, you will need to design, fabricate, and assemble a custom step-down regulator which (1) takes 24 to 34V and (2) provides 12-17V for the audio amplifier, and 5V 2A for the LCD screen back-lighting.
+In an emergency, you can use 2 ea.
+MATEKSYS BEC 12S Pro Synchronous switching step-down regulators, or equivalent, but this is probably not ideal.**

 <!-- TOC --><a name="thor-power-cable-harness"></a>
 ### 3.1 Thor Power Cable Harness

-Thor Power Cable<br>
-MICRO-FIT3.0 R-S 4 CIRCUIT 600MM<br>
+Thor Power Cable, MICRO-FIT3.0 R-S 4 CIRCUIT 600MM<br>
 DigiKey Part No.: 900-2147561043-ND<br>
 Manufacturer Part No.: 2147561043<br>
 https://www.digikey.com/en/products/detail/molex/2147561043/12180337<br>

 <!-- TOC --><a name="power-electronics"></a>
 ### 3.2 Power Electronics

-Unitree G1: 24V/5A plug - can be used for the audio amplifier directly (which accepts anything below 26V) Tron 1: 24V via XT60 plug - can be used for the audio amplifier directly (which accepts anything below 26V) Unitree Go2: 28V to 33.6V via XT30 - needs step-down (buck) regulator.

-**NOTE: In general, you will need to design, fabricate, and assemble a custom step-down regulator which (1) takes 24 to 34V and (2 )provides 12-17V for the audio amplifier, and 5V 2A for the LCD screen backlighting.
-You can use 2ea.
-MATEKSYS BEC 12S Pro Synchronous switching step-down regulators, or equivalent, but this is proably not ideal in terms of energy efficiency.**

 | Robot  | Name |
 |--------|------|